SO-Close-Vote-Reviewers/socvr-website-content/pages/faq.md

     public posting.
  7. Schedules and starts "Close Vote Queue" events.
  8. Reels in conversation if it gets out of hand.
- 9. Moves messages or conversations to the Sanitorium if necessary.
+ 9. Moves messages or conversations to the Sanitarium if necessary.
 10. Moves handled moderation requests to the
     [CV Request Graveyard](https://chat.stackoverflow.com/rooms/90230).